 This category comprises only 'out-of-the-money' financial derivatives.
-They are carried in the balance sheet at fair value with changes in fair value recognised in the statement of comprehensive income.
+They are carried in the balance sheet at fair value with changes in fair value recognised within profit or loss in the statement of comprehensive income.
 Other than derivative financial instruments, the Group does not have any liabilities held for trading nor has it designated any other financial liabilities as being at fair value through profit or loss.